diriano/ploidyNGS/README.md

 - `DataTestPloidy4.tab.ExplorePloidy.pdf`, the plot with the frequencies of allele proportions in heterozygous sites.
 - `DataTestPloidy2.tab.Rscript`, the R script used to generate the plot above.

+# RECOMMENDATIONS

+`ploidyNGS` was developed to assess ploidy level in small genomes, of a few tens Mbp.
+If your genome is larger than that we recommend that you:

+a) look at individual chromosomes.
+For this you can use bamtools, check: https://www.biostars.org/p/46327/.

+b) look at a region of a single chromosome.

+The running time and memory usage of `ploidyNGS` depends on the number of reads, i.e., the sequencing depth.
+We have seen that a sequencing depth of 100x is enough to get a good idea of the ploidy level.
+So if you have more sequenced your genome to a larger depth, please sub-sample you data before creating the BAM file for `ploidyNGS`.

 # REFERENCES

 Huang, Weichun, et al. "ART: a next-generation sequencing read simulator." *Bioinformatics* 28.4 (2012): 593-594.